ngs-docs/2021-GGG298/Week3-conda_for_software_installation/README.md

 conda env export > export.yml
 ```

-To look at the environment files we've just setup, do:
+To look at the environment files we've just created, do:
 ```
 cat export.yml
 ```